cressie176/util-haven-projections/README.md

 ## TODO

-- Wrap module responses in an envelope including metadata (such as a data set id that clients can use to request the same data set again later).
-The metadata could also include things like paging information (number of records), a checksum useful for eTags, exact module version, last modified date, max age hints, or future effective dates.
 - Validate package name
 - A github action to publish packages
 - Prevent large projections (and allow an override)